Shingles is a painful rash caused by an infection of a nerve underneath the skin with the varicella-zoster virus.

 The vaccine against the varicella-zoster virus has been shown in large studies to be effective in reducing the risk of older people developing shingles.
 The vaccine has been shown to be safe with very few side-effects.

 In the UK, there is an NHS shingles vaccination programme for people in their 70s.
 The programme began in September 2013.
 The shingles vaccine is a one-off injection, given in your upper arm, usually by your practice nurse.
-Currently, you can have the shingles vaccination if you were aged 70, 71, 72, 73, 78 or 79 on 1 September 2016.
-You cannot have the injection on the NHS after your 80th birthday.
+Currently, you can have the shingles vaccination if you are aged 70 or 78.
+You can also have the vaccine if you were previously invited but didn't have the immunisation, as long as you haven't turned 80 years old.
+You cannot have the injection on the NHS after your 80th birthday because it is less likely to be effective after this age.

 The vaccine can also be given to people over the age of 50 by private providers, such as chemists, if you wish to be protected from shingles but are not eligible for the NHS programme.